 Tagging related documents enables easier search for users, and helps them find what they’re looking for.
 Targeting users ensures the audience you are writing for is sure to see the content they need.

-Creating the content through the WYSIWYG (What You See Is What You Get) editor means you see exactly what you get in the output.
+Creating the content with a WYSIWYG (What You See Is What You Get) editor facilitates this, helping you to see exactly what your readers will, when the content is published.

 Policies and guidance that is essential for standardised work across the organisation should be thoroughly reviewed.